 This will prevent a lot of CO2 emissions from polluting the atmosphere.

 Plastic pollution has been a huge problem for years.

-My favorite swap is my stainless steel water bottle I’ve had for two years now, it is a game-changer!
+My favorite swap is a stainless steel water bottle I’ve had for six years now, it is a game-changer!

 We can all implement at least one habit that will help curb our plastic usage.